A Johari window is a psychological tool created by Joseph Luft and Harry Ingham in 1955. It’s a simple and useful tool for understanding and training:

 - a fear or aversion that a person does not know they have

 - conditioned behaviour or attitudes from childhood

-For example in an educational setting, a student’s contact with a tutor, may help them understand how their experiences both in and outside of school can have an impact on their learning.
+For example, in an educational setting, a student’s contact with a tutor may help them understand how their experiences in and outside of school can impact their learning.
 This discovery about themself would reduce the size of their unknown area.

 The place to start in the Johari window is in the open area.
 Make some notes about yourself.
 Complete the Self Awareness Diagnostic.
 What are your strengths and your weaknesses?
 What are you comfortable with and willing to share with others?
 Try and be honest and clear about what you know about yourself already.

 Involve other people and ask for feedback about yourself.
 Be prepared to seriously consider it.
-That doesn’t mean that you have to do everything that’s suggested, but you should at least listen and think about it.
-Then give the person who provided the feedback some acknowledgement or thanks for making the effort.
-Depending on how confident you are you might prefer to do this as either a group exercise or on a one to one basis.
-Remember that giving effective feedback is a skill and some people may be better at it than others.
+That doesn’t mean you have to do everything suggested, but you should at least listen and think about it.
+Then give the person who provided the feedback with some acknowledgement or thanks for making the effort.
+Depending on your confidence, you might prefer to do this as a group exercise or on a one-to-one basis.
+Remember that giving effective feedback is a skill; some people may be better at it than others.
 When receiving feedback, be respectful, listen and reflect on what has been said.
-It may be on receiving feedback you may want to explore it further that can lead to discovery about yourself.
+It may be on receiving feedback you may want to explore it further that can lead to a discovery about yourself.

 The Johari window as a tool does have its drawbacks: